 Colorado potato beetle: The adult is about 3/8 of an inch long and has alternate black and yellow stripes running lengthwise down the back of its body (five of each color on each wing cover).
 It lays patches of about one dozen yellowish-orange colored eggs on the underside of the leaves.
 The smooth skinned larvae are pink to red in color and have two rows of small black spots on their sides.
 The larvae reach 1/2 inch in length when fully mature and possess well-developed legs.
 Both the adults and larvae feed by chewing the leaves and terminal growth of the host plant.
 Preferred method of control is Bt.

 Nematodes: The nemesis of Florida gardeners (but found all over) is the nematode.
 These tiny worms infiltrate the root system, crippling and even killing the plant.
-The preferred method of control is to plant marigolds the season before planting the tomato plants (marigolds give off a chemical that wards off the nematodes).
+The preferred method of control is to plant marigolds the season before planting the tomato plants (marigolds give off a chemical that wards off the nematodes) or at least plant the marigolds along withe the tomatoes.
 Backup method is to “solarize” the soil for at least a week before planting the tomato plants.
 (To solarize the soil, till the ground, then cover it with a thick, clear plastic.
 The sun will “bake” the soil, killing the nematodes.
 Since you also kill all the “good” bacteria by this method, so be sure to spread some compost over the solarized soil a week or two before planting.)